LeniwPetrou/university-frontend/README.md

 ##### Calendar
 In this page users can see some events or courses which have been added by admin

-#### Admin:
+#### Admin
-It refers to **Home Page** in which we can *add a new student to a list and then display it*.
-Furthermore, in this page we can *delete a specific student or even route to a student's details*.
+##### Students List
-By adding and deleting a student, user is being informed by getting a *notification* which was created via bootstrap toaster.
+Admin can add, edit or delete a user.
+If there is no selected user then a related message is shown.
+Also, admin can search for a certain user by filtering the data.

 ![](home.gif)